-- Planting containers will be furnished by the Calumet County Master Gardeners. - Planter must be entered on the Club Fair Entry form - Planter must contain a minimum of 5 plants.
-Plants can be the same variety or can be different. - All plant material must be live. - Artificial material can be used as an accent. - 4-H club must be identified with a sign not to exceed 36 square inches.
-Sign must be placed in the planter. - Exterior of the planter cannot be altered. - Planter and plant material become the property of the Calumet County Master Gardener Association after entry.
-Accent material and 4-H club sign will be returned.
+- Planting containers will be furnished by the Garden Gladiators. - Planter must be entered on the Club Fair Entry form - Planter must contain a minimum of 5 plants.
+Plants can be the same variety or can be different. - All plant material must be live. - Artificial material can be used as an accent - 4-H club must be identified with a sign not to exceed 36 square inches.
+Sign must be placed in the planter. - · Exterior of the planter cannot be altered - Planter and plant material become the property of the Garden Gladiators after entry.
+Accent material and 4-H club sign will be returned after the Fair to the Calumet County 4-H Department. - Planters will be displayed in a bench receptical at the Calumet County Fair and relocated to the Calumet County Courthouse.

-Youth group flower display
+1. Youth group flower display